 The Role of Data Marting in Data Denormalization Strategies

 Data denormalization is a crucial aspect of data management, and data marting plays a significant role in this process.
 Data marting is a technique used to optimize data storage and retrieval by creating a subset of data that is specifically designed for querying and analysis.
-In the context of data denormalization, data marting is used to improve query performance, reduce data redundancy, and enhance data consistency.
+In the context of data denormalization, data marting involves creating a denormalized view of the data that is optimized for querying and analysis.

 Introduction to Data Marting